 - Lastly, hit the Enter button and apply the AutoFill tool to get a similar output for the entire column.

-3. Insert Greater Than or Equal To Together in IF Function to Compare
+3. Inserting Greater Than or Equal To Together in Excel IF Function to Compare

 Last but not least, we are going to see how to use the Greater Than or Equal To operator.
 In this section, we will see how we can apply the operator to numeric values.
 Let’s begin.
 At first, we will compare whether the score in Test 1 is greater than or equal to the score in Test 2 or not, and it will provide the Greater or Equal or else Lesser comparing the values.
 However, read through the below steps to complete the task easily.